vishnu350/rs-mainspring-winder/README.md

 6. Once done, **unwind** by going in the **reverse direction until there is no more force from the mainspring**.
 Once unwound, the anchor will naturally unlatch, allowing you to easily take off the winder base part.
 If the mainspring is still latched, then gently unwind a little bit more.
 7. Next, place the actual mainspring barrel inside the barrel bowl recess and plug it into the housing barrel.
 8. Place the housing+bowl parts on a level surface, apply some downward force to hold it together, and then press the plunger.
 All done!
-9. Enjoy the rest of your day knowing that it just cost you $5 and a measly stapler clip to wind up a fancy Swiss mainspring.
+9. Enjoy the rest of your day knowing that it just cost you $5 and a measly stapler pin to wind up a fancy Swiss mainspring.

 # Warnings and Tips
 - As stated before, everything provided here comes with **ABSOLUTELY ZERO WARRANTY**.
 Only use this on your beloved grandfather's vintage Rolex if you are confident in doing so.